HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 ## Kinematic Calibration

 To automatically locate skin units along the surface of a robot, we utilize the angular velocity and linear acceleration measurements from the IMUs.
 Our optimization algorithm estimates the pose (position and orientation) of a SU using *modified* Denavit-Hartenberg (DH) [1] parameters as illustrated in Figure 2.
 The pose of each SU is estimated by six DH parameters with respect to the previous joint in the kinematic chain: four parameters from the joint to a virtual joint, and two additional parameters from the virtual joint to the SU (other two parameters are set to 0).
-A virtual joint is required in between the joint coordinate and the SU coordinate to follow the DH parameter notation, so that each teransformation can be expressed with no more than 4 parameters.
+A virtual joint is located within the link that is orthogonal to the joint's $z$ axis and the SU's $z$ axis.
+It is required in order to follow the DH parameter notation, so that each transformation can be expressed with no more than four parameters.

 {% include image.html url="research/roboskin/calibration.png" max-width="75%" description="<b>Figure 2.</b> Depiction of multiple skin units (S) placed along the robots links (L) that are separated by joints (J).
 We estimate the  Denavit-Hartenberg parameters of each joint in order to calculate the pose of each skin unit along the surface of the robot. " %}